-In FY09, 448 job positions at UMaine were created and/or supported as a result of MEIF funds and external grants and contracts.
+In FY13, 1,328 (FTE) UMaine job positions were created and/or supported as a result of MEIF funds, and external grants and contracts.
 This includes positions directly supported by MEIF funds, and people paid through R&D grants and contracts leveraged from the MEIF funds.
 It includes all job classifications.

 Facilities and Equipment